 ●Others believe that it is wise to treat for at least six months after the hemoglobin has normalized, in order to replenish iron stores.

-Our practice is to individualize the duration of iron replacement.
+Therefore, it is prudent to individualize the duration of iron replacement.
 As an example, it makes sense to fully replenish iron stores in a patient who became iron deficient as a consequence of multiple pregnancies.
 On the other hand, we stop therapy once the hemoglobin concentration is normalized in a patient who has occult gastrointestinal bleeding.
 In this latter setting, the return of iron deficiency is an important clue that bleeding has recurred.

 Failure to respond to oral iron therapy — On occasion, a patient may not respond to oral iron therapy.
 The potential causes for this situation include the following (table 2) .
 (See "Causes and diagnosis of iron deficiency anemia in the adult", section on 'Iron-refractory iron deficiency anemia'.)

 ●Incorrect diagnosis (eg, thalassemia, myelodysplastic syndrome)